redemptive/telepath-api/README.md

 This will create four containers:
 - Nginx proxy listening on localhost port 80 forwarding to private port 3000 on the app container
-- App container running the mocha/chai functional tests
+- Test container running the mocha/chai functional tests
 - App container listening on private port 3000
 - Mongodb container listening on private port 27017